Flora843/625-final-project/README.md

 * Hengde Ouyang

 ## Project Description
 In this project, our group decided to using random survival forest model and cox proportional hazard analysis to predict the survival of breast cancer.
+The data was from SEER database and it contains 300998 cases and 9 variables.